 It was the last week of March, 2008.
 Shawna had recently returned from a Disney World vacation with her family.
 She was looking forward to shopping for her prom gown, making plans for her “senior week” Ocean City beach trip, and summer vacation.
 The excitement of how close she was to her senior year was almost impossible to contain.
 On Wednesday morning, March 26, Shawna, her brother Bubba, and her cousin Greg were on their way to school.
 They were involved in a tragic auto accident.
 Shawna’s plans for an amazing future were ended.
 The accident took the life of Shawna Lynn Petrosky—a lovable, positive, full-of-promise young lady from whom we could have learned much.
 A scholarship fund was immediately established by friends to help the family deal with their loss in a positive way.
 We will never completely get over the loss of Shawna.
 However, we can hope that her scholarship will continue to have a positive impact on the lives of other young adults and help them reach their goals and make a difference in the world.

-- Be a graduating senior from Armstrong Jr./Sr. High School majoring in the health care field (with preference given to a major in pharmacy).
+- Be a graduating senior from Armstrong High School majoring in the health care field (with preference given to a major in pharmacy)

-All applicants must complete the scholarship application and complete the following essay question.
+All applicants must complete the online scholarship application, including his/her response to the following essay question.

 Please write a personal statement of no more than one page expressing your reasons for choosing a career in pharmacy or healthcare, including your career aspirations and goals.
 You may incorporate any role-models you’ve had and the criteria you believe comprise a quality professional in your field.

 - 2013-14 Sydney Hand

 - 2016-17 Taylor Relich